andrewahlberg/obsidian-velocity/README.md

 ### Auto-Hide

-Velocity comes with a novel feature first pioneered in Micro Mike: the ability to automatically hide the sidebars whenever the window's width is too narrow.
+Velocity comes with a novel feature first pioneered in **[Micro Mike](https://github.com/ThisTheThe/MicroMike)**: the ability to automatically hide the sidebars whenever the window's width is too narrow.
 This prevents the main panel from becoming too cramped or unreadable.

 **Auto-Hide can be disabled** in the theme's Style Settings.